rjtmahinay/blog-rjtmahinay/clb9guu2f000208medmotcc3m.md

 # AWS Lambda SnapStart using Micronaut

 Recently AWS announced in re:Invent 2022 the AWS Lambda SnapStart feature.
-This feature improves the cold startup performance of Java applications which can be done by supported microservice frameworks like Spring Boot, Quarkus and Micronaut.
+This feature improves the cold startup performance of Java applications which can be done by supported cloud-native frameworks like Spring Boot, Quarkus and Micronaut.

-In this blog, we'll see how it performs using Micronaut and the JDK runtime version used is Java 11 (Amazon Corretto).
+In this post, we'll see how it performs using Micronaut and the JDK runtime version used is Java 11 (Amazon Corretto).

 ## A simple architecture